Touring by Taste Buds: Next stop, Hokuriku!

 How can you come to Kanazawa and not taste the local sushi??

-Off the coast of the Noto Peninsula, warm and cold currents intersect in the Sea of Japan.
+Off the coast of the Noto Peninsula, warm and cold currents intersect in the Sea of Japan, also known as the East Sea.
 A wide variety of fish, crustaceans, mollusks, and other sea life meet for migration or breeding, and for the residents of the Hokuriku area, for eating!